c9s/vim-makefile/README.md

 DESCRIPTION
 ===========

-I wrote this because I saw people using Rakefile to install plugin scripts. but some people doesn't have rake on their system.
+I wrote this because I saw people using Rakefile to install plugin scripts. but some people don't have rake on their system, and the Rakefile is not flexible for users to extend rules and which can't bundle dependented scripts too.

-GNU `make` is ths most commonly used utility, which is almost in every system, so it basically doesn't have other dependencies.
+GNU's `make` is ths most commonly used utility, which is almost in every system, so it basically doesn't have other dependencies.

 This Makefile provides features to install,uninstall,bundle,distribute vim plugin. it's simple